 What Are Our Options?

 Many people mistakenly believe that in vitro fertilization (IVF) is the only option for getting pregnant if you cannot get pregnant on your own.
 This isn't true!
-Most couples have a specific health issues that makes pregnancy more difficult.
+Most couples have a specific health issues that make pregnancy more difficult.
 The journey begins by diagnosing this issue.
-At the Center of Reproductive Medicine, we may perform blood work, analyze you and your partner's sperm and eggs, check for structural abnormalities, and take a detailed medical history.
+At the Center of Reproductive Medicine in Texas, we may perform blood work, analyze you and your partner's sperm and eggs, check for structural abnormalities, and take a detailed medical history.

 Once we understand what's wrong, we can begin to treat it.
 Sometimes the solution is as simple as treating an infection or rectifying a hormonal issue.
 One thing is certain, though: the longer you wait, the more severe your fertility issues are likely to become.
 Seek fertility assistance now, so we can get you on the road to happy, healthy parenthood.